Zerthick/Mailboxes/README.md

 *Note:* Once a mailbox has been created the sign is optional, feel free to destroy it!

+## Economy Support
+As of Mailboxes v0.3.0, if an economy plugin is installed you may set a cost to sending items in the mail.
+The prices are set in the `mailboxes.conf` located in `./config/mailboxes`.
+The default price is $100, to not charge players any fee set the price to $0.
+Players can also have the appropriate `mailboxes.price.bypass` permission to not be charged.

 ## Commands
 `/mb` - Displays version information about the Mailboxes Plugin.
 (Aliases: mb, mailboxes, mail)
 `/mb send` - Prepares the item held in your main hand to send as various types of items in the mail.
 (Aliases: send, wrap)
 `/mb send package <User> [Note]` - Wraps the item currently held in your main hand into a package addressed to `User` with an optional `Note` attached (Notes support format codes!).
 (Aliases: package)

 ## Permissions
 `mailboxes.use`
 `mailboxes.create`
 `mailboxes.destroy`
 `mailboxes.command.info`
 `mailboxes.command.send.package`
+`mailboxes.price.bypass.package`

 ## Planned Features
 * Send different types of mail, packages, letters, notes
-* Economy integration, add cost to sending items in the mail